aptos-labs/move-vscode-extension/README.md

 ## Installation

-We publish nightly pre-compiled VSCode extensions for Linux, MacOS and Windows.
+We publish nightly pre-compiled VSCode extensions for Linux, MacOS (x86 and arm) and Windows.
 Download a `.vsix` bundle for your platform from https://github.com/aptos-labs/aptos-move-analyzer/releases/tag/nightly, then install it in your editor with `"Install from VSIX..."` command.